infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 	* show cognitive development scores in the normal range.
 	* at 42 and 54 months old, children who had been placed in foster care showed cognitive gains over their peers who remained in orphanages.
 	* Placement in foster care also improves electroencephalogram measures of brain activity, relative to those who remained in institutional care.

+## School-Based Interventions:

+According to a paper on developmental consequences of parent-child separation[^3], **Classroom-based interventions can be feasibly implemented by nonspecialized, trained personnel.**
+- In a sample of left-behind adolescents, a teacher-student relationship positively predicted self-esteem and negatively predicted depression and problem behaviours.
+* association between teacher-student relationship and depression was stronger among the left-behind group.
+* In India, a school-based intervention targeted Tibetan adolescents living in exile with limited family contact.
+This life skills training intervention, carried out with 300 adolescents aged 13–19 years, showed positive social and mental health impacts.
+This program reduced youth reports of stress related to, school, leisure and the future through various skill-based course topics such as creative thinking, critical thinking, effective communication, empathy, and decision making.
+* School-based cognitive behavioural therapy (CBT) group intervention in two schools in London for traumatized refugee or asylum-seeking children from countries affected by war.
+Teachers identified participants based on students’ classroom behaviour and their disclosure of traumatic events.
+The intervention reduced overall and intrusive PTSD symptoms and increased improvements in behaviour, as indicated by a teacher measure.

+## Community-Based Interventions:
+According to a paper on developmental consequences of parent-child separation[^3], **Group interventions may be an effective way to target multiple youths who have experienced loss and separation in a single setting while facilitating social interaction with others facing a similar experience.**
+- Utilizing preexisting community and social services and programming might be an effective way to leverage systems that are already in place to reach those separated from a caregiver.

+### Children Companion Mothers Program (CCMP)
+- The community-based intervention, the Children Companion Mothers Program (CCMP), took place over 3 years.
+- As part of the intervention, each participating village had a physical space for children to attend after-school activities; a paid, full-time program employee providing welfare services and program access to children; and a commitment of local governing institutions and authorities to collaboratively solve issues faced by left-behind children, as identified by the village program employee.
+- Overall, results suggest that this community-level approach may have reduced disparities between left-behind and non-left-behind groups as shown by CCMP participants’ levels on various well-being indicators.
+* CCMP participants exhibited higher resilience, safety awareness, and communicative competence as well as better academic performance, guardianship, and physical health habits than participants in the control group, according to self-report measures.

+### Youth Readiness Intervention
+- Youth Readiness Intervention, which integrated CBT and interpersonal therapy developed for 15- to 24-year-olds in a randomized controlled trial.
+* Program outreach, recruitment, and implementation were done at the community level, and the 10–12 intervention sessions at times involved family and community members as a way to foster engagement and establish a support system.
+* improved with regard to emotion regulation and prosocial behaviour, as well as educational engagement, like attendance and enrollment, according to a teacher survey (classroom performance scale) and youth report.

 ## Successful interventions include one or many of the following components:
 - According to a meta-analysis that described different interventions in instituional children, these components are seen in successful interventions that improve cognitive performance[^1],